0xSero/orchestra/docs/reference.md

 # Tool Reference

-This is a compact index of the orchestrator tools.
-Core tools are injected by default; the rest are available for power users and UI flows.
+This is a compact index of the orchestrator tools and slash commands.
+Tools are injected by the plugin; commands are exposed in the OpenCode TUI.

-## Core tools (default)
+## Tools

 Worker lifecycle and routing: